tungnk123/android-cheat-sheet/android-basics/context/context.md

 5. this vs getContext() vs getBaseContext() vs getApplicationContext():
 - this = Activity itself => UI context, short-living context
 - getApplicationContext() = application itself => non-UI context, long-living context
-- getBaseContext() = get the base context of the current class
+- getBaseContext() = get the base context of the current class; use with ContextWrapper to get the base context of the ContextWrapper (Don’t use this.
+It is a code smell)
 6. Memory Leak = view model hold a instance of activity -> Garbage Collector dont collect the instance because view model is still living
 7. Activity context -> tied to the lifecycel of activity